 How is your marketing performing today?

-The answer to this problem is to get an idea of how things are performing right now, and use that knowledge to inform your goal-setting decisions.
+The answer is to get an idea of how things are performing right now, and use that knowledge to inform your goal-setting decisions.
 One of the first questions our team will ask a new client is “are there marketing efforts that you’ve tried already, and how have they performed?”
-Baseline metrics are a godsend when planning for what’s next.
-If your current setup is pretty advanced and simply needs a facelift, you can then shoot for the moon.
-But if you’re a total novice, incremental improvement might be the name of the game.
+Baseline metrics are a godsend when you're planning for what’s next.
+If your current setup is pretty advanced and simply needs a facelift, you can set aggressive goals as you aim to take your business to the next level.
+But if you’re a total novice, incremental improvement might be the name of the game as you build the foundations that will lead to greater future success.
 Knowing where you’ve been is key to figuring out where you should try to go next.

 Just tossing ads out there and hoping for the best might get you where you want to go, but only through sheer luck.
 Building a smart and intentional process based on what you know is how you get to consistent, repeatable marketing success.